LINNEA ROCK

 Picture

-I am part of the NSF EPSCoR Track II project to create a database of stoichiometric traits of organisms in their chemical habitats (STOICH) and to conduct related research.
+During my PhD.
+I was part of the NSF EPSCoR Track II project to create a database of stoichiometric traits of organisms in their chemical habitats (STOICH) and to conduct related research.
 This database will be the first of its kind and will enable current and future freshwater scientists to expand the field of ecological stoichiometry and to build upon our understanding of patterns that result from mismatches between available elements and requirements by communities of organisms.
 Learn more about the Ecological Stoichiometry Cooperative.

 High-elevation, headwater aquatic networks are crucial for water provisioning and ecosystem services in the western United States (U.S.) due to their capacity for water storage and recharge, streamflow generation, and specialized habitat.
 Because headwaters serve as large sources of water, nutrients, and solutes, headwater quality can have serious implications on quality and quantity of downstream waters.
 In this study, we focused on nitrogen (N) and phosphorus (P) concentrations and N:P stoichiometry to examine how nutrient dynamics change along a headwater network in the Rocky Mountains in Colorado, U.S. This study highlights the importance of freshwater network connectivity and the differential role of streams and lakes in modulating nutrients.